etinaude/Portfolio/README.md

 ## ✨ Portfolio Website

+I am Etienne - a student, maker and roboticist at the Royal College of Art and Imperial College London.

 This website showcases my projects across software development, hardware tinkering, design, and hands-on making.
 As I learn and experiment, my skills and projects keep evolving.
 This website reflects that growth, so it is in a constant state of redesign and improvement.

 ## 🛠️ Tools